elysium-suite/aeacus/docs/checks.md

 path = '/bin/bash'
 value = '???s????w?'
 ```
 So if `/bin/bash` is no longer world writable OR no longer SUID, the check will pass.
-If you want to ensure both attributes are removed, you should use two conditions in the same check.
+If you want to ensure both attributes are removed, you should use two conditions in the same check (`pass` for writeable bit, in addition to `pass` for SUID bit).

 For Windows, get a users permission of the file using `(Get-Acl [FILENAME]).Access`.